ritt-app/Ritt-Support/2-get-started.md

 ## Navigation

-- Similar to File Explorer.
+- Navigation in Ritt is similar to that in File Explorer.
 - Double click on a folder to navigate inside, double click on a file to open it.
 - Click on any folder in the Address bar for quick navigation.
 The scroll wheel on your mouse can be used to scroll horizontally.<br/><br/>![Navigation](/img/Navigation-AddressBar.png)